 The ETIAS allows people to visit the countries found within the Schengen Zone for tourist, business, medical, and transit reasons.
 At present, there are over 60 countries that are required to apply for an ETIAS if they wish to travel to Europe.

 Once the system is in place, citizens of non-EU countries will have to apply for ETIAS before they travel to the Czech Republic or any of the other Schengen countries.
-Even those who are currently allowed to travel to Europe visa-free will need an ETIAS beginning in 2021.
+Even those who are currently allowed to travel to Europe visa-free will need an ETIAS from the end of 2022 onwards.

-The requirements for applying for a ETIAS are as follows:
+The requirements for applying for an ETIAS are as follows:

-- Valid passport (Number, Issue and expiry dates, Nationality, Minimum validity of three months from the date of arrival)
+- A valid passport (Number, Issue and expiry dates, Nationality, Minimum validity of three months from the date of arrival)

 - Education and work experience